Crozzers/screen_brightness_control/README.md

 ### Why do I always get `ScreenBrightnessError` on Linux?
 **Why this happens:**
 The way brightness is adjusted on Linux is the program tries to run shell commands to adjust the brightness.
-The programs it attempts to call are "light", "xrandr" and "xbacklight".
+The programs it attempts to call are "light", "xrandr", "ddcutil" and "xbacklight".
 If none of these programs can be called a `ScreenBrightnessError` is raised

 **How to fix it:**
-Install light (recommended), xrandr or xbacklight using your system package manager:
+Install light (recommended), xrandr, ddcutil or xbacklight using your system package manager:

-* Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xrandr` or `sudo pacman -S xorg-xbacklight`
+* Arch: `sudo pacman -S light-git` or `sudo pacman -S xorg-xrandr` or `sudo pacman -S ddcutil` or `sudo pacman -S xorg-xbacklight`
-* Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install x11-server-utils` or `sudo apt install xbacklight`
+* Debian/Ubuntu: [Light install instructions](https://github.com/haikarainen/light) or `sudo apt install x11-server-utils` or `sudo apt install ddcutil` or `sudo apt install xbacklight`
 * Fedora: `sudo dnf install light` or `sudo dnf install libXrandr` or `sudo dnf install xbacklight`